futtta/wp-youtube-lyte/readme.txt

 * Browsers that don't support those codecs will, upon playing, fall back to Flash.

-= Does WP YouTube Lyte protect my visitor's privacy? = As opposed to some of the [most important](http://blog.futtta.be/2010/12/15/wordpress-com-stats-trojan-horse-for-quantcast-tracking/) [plugins](http://blog.futtta.be/2010/01/22/add-to-any-removed-from-here/) there is no 3rd party tracking code in WP YouTube Lyte, but YouTube off course does see visitor requests coming in (see also the youtube-nocookie.com remark in Bugs/Issues below) for the thumbnails.
+= Does WP YouTube Lyte protect my visitor's privacy? = As opposed to some of the [most important](http://blog.futtta.be/2010/12/15/wordpress-com-stats-trojan-horse-for-quantcast-tracking/) [plugins](http://blog.futtta.be/2010/01/22/add-to-any-removed-from-here/) there is no 3rd party tracking code in WP YouTube Lyte, but YouTube off course does see visitor requests coming in for the thumbnails unless the option to cache thumbnails locally is enabled.
+If thumbnails are cached locally, no request will be sent to YouTube by your visitor's browser until/ unless the video is played.

 = Can I use WP YouTube Lyte for a custom field? =
 Just pass the httpv url of such a field to lyte_preparse like this: